-The Foundation Stage consists of the Nursery and Reception classes.
+The Foundation Stage consists of the Nursery and two Reception classes.

-There are two Nursery sessions, morning 8.45am – 11.45am and afternoon 12.15pm – 3.15pm each taking up to 26 children.
+There are three Nursery sessions, morning 8.45am – 11.45am and afternoon 12.15pm – 3.15pm each taking up to 26 children.
 We also offer 30 hour provision for those parents who are eligible and whose children will be beginning Reception class the following September.
 The Nursery is staffed by a teacher and a nursery nurse.
 Aplication to Nursery may be made by completing an application form available from the school office.
 (Please bring proof of your child’s date of birth and baptism if applicable.)

 We have two Reception classes staffed by two teachers and teaching assistants.
 The school day begins at 9.00 am and finishes at 3.05pm.
 Application to Reception must be made using the form provided by the Authority and must be completed online.

 A place in our Nursery Class does not guarantee a place in Reception year.
 For further information please refer to the School Admission Policy.

 The aim of the Foundation Stage is to lay a secure foundation for future learning and development.
 Individual needs and interests of the children are taken into account and are used as a basis for future planning.

 The Foundation Stage is about developing key learning skills: